dblock/code.dblock.org/_posts/2023/2023-06-06-getting-started-with-vector-dbs-in-python.md

 < DELETE http://localhost:19071/application/v2/tenant/default/application/default - 200
 {% endhighlight %}

+### Weaviate
+Weaviate is a vector search engine specifically designed for natural language and numerical data.
+It uses contextualized embeddings in data objects to understand semantic similarity.
+Currently, it supports only Hierarchical Navigable Small World(HNSW) indexing and is more costly on building data to indexes however has a fast query time and high scalability.
+Weaviate is open-source, easy to use, flexible, extensible and has a Contributor License Agreement.

+After you sign up at Weaviate Cloud Services WCS, and create a new free tier Weaviate Cluster with authentication.
+Note your cluster URL and API key (optional).
+The endpoint will have the following format https://myindex.weaviate.network.

+It is easy to create some objects with vectors.

+{% highlight python %}

+with Client(
+    event_hooks={
+        "request": [log_request],
+        "response": [log_response, Response.raise_for_status],
+    }
+) as client:
+    # index data
+    vectors = [
+        {
+            "id": "vec1",
+            "values": [0.1, 0.2, 0.3],
+            "properties": {
+                "genre": "drama"
+            }
+        },
+        {
+            "id": "vec2",
+            "values": [0.2, 0.3, 0.4],
+            "properties": {
+                "genre": "action"
+            }
+        }
+    ]

+    objects = []
+    for vector in vectors:
+        obj = {
+            "class": "Vectors",
+            "properties": {
+                "vector": vector["values"]
+            }
+        }
+        objects.append(obj)

+    client.post(urljoin(endpoint, "/v1/batch/objects"), json={"objects": objects}, headers=headers)
+{% endhighlight %}

+The search is pretty straight forward.
+Weaviate also has a GraphQl interface online.

+{% highlight python %}
+    # search for data
+    query = {
+        "fields": "vector",
+        "nearVector": {
+            "vector": [0.1],
+            "certainty": 0.9
+        }
+    }

+    response = client.get(urljoin(endpoint, "/v1/objects"), params=query, headers=headers).json()
+    for obj in response["objects"]:
+        print(obj)
+{% endhighlight %}

+Deleting objects of the same class is simple.

+{% highlight python %}
+    client.delete(urljoin(endpoint, f"/v1/schema/Vectors"), headers=headers)
+{% endhighlight %}

+You can see and run a [working sample from here](https://github.com/dblock/vectordb-hello-world/blob/main/src/weaviate/hello.py).

+### Qdrant
+Qdrant is similarity vector search engine designed for a wide range of applications, including recommendation systems, image search, and natural language processing.
+It is open-source, scalable and allows dynamic updates to the index.
+It is particularly suitable for scenarios where the vector data is constantly evolving and vectors may be modified without interrupting the search functionality.
+Quadrant is licensed under Apache 2.0.

+Qdrant is built upon a concept of indexes, where vectors are organized and stored in "collections" for quick retrieval.
+Currently it only supports HNSW (Hierarchical Navigable Small World) as vector index.

+After you sign up at Weaviate Cloud Services WCS, and create a new free tier Weaviate Cluster with authentication.
+Note your cluster URL and API key.
+The endpoint will have the following format https://my-cluster.cloud.qdrant.io:6333/.

+Create an index in the collections.
+{% highlight python %}

+endpoint = os.environ["ENDPOINT"]
+api_key = os.environ["API_KEY"]
+index_name = "my-index"

+index = {
+    "vectors": {
+        "size": 3,
+        "distance": "Cosine"
+    }
+}

+vectors = [
+    {
+        "id": 1,
+        "vector": [0.1, 0.2, 0.3],
+        "payload": {
+            "genre": "drama"
+        }
+    },
+    {
+        "id": 2,
+        "vector": [0.2, 0.3, 0.4],
+        "payload": {
+            "genre": "action"
+        }
+    }
+]

+payload = {"points": vectors}

+client.get(urljoin(endpoint, "collections"), headers=headers),

+client.put(urljoin(endpoint, f"/collections/{index_name}"),
+            json=index, headers=headers)
+{% endhighlight %}

+Uploading vectors and search is straight forward.

+{% highlight python %}
+# upload vectors
+client.put(
+    urljoin(endpoint, f"/collections/{index_name}/points?wait=true"),
+    data=dumps(payload), headers=headers)

+# search for vectors
+query = '{"vector": [0.1,0.2,0.3], "limit": 1}'
+response = client.post(
+    urljoin(endpoint, f"/collections/{index_name}/points/search"),
+    data=query, headers=headers)
+print(response.json())
+{% endhighlight %}

+It is easy to delete all vectors in an index.

+{% highlight python %}
+# delete the collection
+client.delete(urljoin(endpoint, f"/collections/{index_name}"),
+                headers=headers)
+{% endhighlight %}

+You can see and run a [working sample from here](https://github.com/dblock/vectordb-hello-world/blob/main/src/qdrant/hello.py).

 ### Others

 This blog post and [its code](https://github.com/dblock/vectordb-hello-world/) could use your help for more examples for [Milvus](https://github.com/milvus-io/milvus), [Vector.ai](https://github.com/vector-ai/vectorai), [Qdrant](https://qdrant.tech/), [Weaviate](https://github.com/weaviate/weaviate), [NucliaDB](https://github.com/nuclia/nucliadb), [Vald](https://vald.vdaas.org/), [Postgres pgvector](https://github.com/pgvector/pgvector), etc.